backlineint/drupal-state/web/src/pages/en/getting-objects.md

 // You may have complicated query string parameters.
 In such cases we suggest using the
 // drupal-jsonapi-params library https://www.npmjs.com/package/drupal-jsonapi-params
-// which is also a dependency of this library. import { DrupalJsonApiParams } from 'drupal-jsonapi-params';
+// which is also a dependency of this library.
+// Note: DrupalState currently supports v1.x of drupal-jsonapi-params
+// you may encounter errors if trying to use v2.x import { DrupalJsonApiParams } from 'drupal-jsonapi-params';

 // instantiate a new instance of DrupalJsonApiParams and add an include